6 things to know about ordering Pintxos in Bilbao

 For a modern and more refined take on Pintxos, head to the contemporary Ribera Café.
 Connected to the Ribera Food Market, the Ribera café is a stylish haunt with daily live jazz music and carefully curated dishes.
 Come here for a glass of wine and a few plates directly overlooking the river.
 It’s a unique spot in Bilbao.

-What did you think about my tips about Pintxos in Bilbao?
+What did you think about my tips about Bilbao pintxos?
 Are you planning your own trip to Bilbao or have these foodie shots inspired you to head to the Basque Country?
 Or maybe I’ve just given you some serious food cravings!
 If you enjoyed this post please leave a comment in the box below.

 Want to read more about Bilbao?